NicholasRabbit/TDD/Using Unit Test in Project.md

 ### 3, Using Unit Test with MyBatis and MyBatis Plus

+**Note:** the transaction is started by default at every test so that there is no data populated into the database.

 #### 3.1, MyBatis Plus

 (1) Import the dependency of MyBatis Plus Test.